vincha77/myAIE4/Week 9/Day 1/README.md

 Create a RAG Application that runs on your local hardware.

+> NOTE: An example of this build can be found [here](https://github.com/AI-Maker-Space/LangServe-Demo)!

 ## ADVANCED BUILD:

 Implement Semantic Caching with Redis (or similar solution), and add tracing through LangSmith, or WandB.